tttiago/data_analysis_particle_physics/README.md

 # Goal
 Replace existing cuts in analysis by a Machine Learning model, in order to try to optimize the ratio of signals to backgrounds and the final number of signals.

-The cuts from the analysis obtain a **signal to background ratio of 7.69** while retrieving about 827 signals, which corresponds to a **true positive percentage of 0.407**.
+The cuts from the analysis obtain a signal to background ratio of 7.69, which corresponds to a **precision of 0.885**, while retrieving about 827 signals, which corresponds to a **true positive percentage of 0.407**.
 We want to obtain a ML model which can yield a higher signal to background ratio while retrieving at least the same number of signals.

+# Models tried

+A Decision Tree was able to achieve a mean cross-validation signal to background ratio of 0.388 and a precision of 0.902.
+So, better precision but worse true positives.